ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 .. topic:: Placement Group IDs

-   PG IDs consist of the pool number (not the pool name) followed by a period (.) and the PG ID-- (a hexadecimal number).
+   PG IDs consist of the pool number (not the pool name) followed by a period (.) and a hexadecimal number.
 You can view pool numbers and their names from in the output of ``ceph osd lspools``.
 For example, the first pool that was created corresponds to pool number ``1``.
 A fully qualified PG ID has the following form::

        {pool-num}.{pg-id}